Can Rabbits Eat Pumpkin?

 There is some bad side to pumpkins in overfeeding them.
 We must take all the precautions before feeding rabbits.

 Pumpkin contains good nutrition.
 But it also contains starch and sugar.
 Overfeeding them can increase the sugar level and it may lead to an increase of bacteria in the belly of rabbits.
 Rabbits have a simple digestive system.
 They can’t digest heavy loads of starchy foods.
 Overloading the rabbit’s belly with starchy foods can lead to serious digestive discomfort for rabbits.

 Pumpkin seeds are small and slippery.
 Overfeeding them can increase the probability of stuck in their throat and can lead to choking hazards for rabbits.

-High water content can cause diarrhea for rabbits.
-Always keep an eye on your rabbits, if your rabbit show illnesses please immediately contact the veterinarian & ask for help.
+High water content can cause diarrhea in rabbits.
+Always keep an eye on your rabbits, if your rabbit shows illnesses please immediately contact the veterinarian & ask for help.